GenesysCloudBlueprints/chat-translator-blueprint/blueprint/index.md

 ### AWS account requirements
 The solutions engineer requires an AWS account and administrator level credentials that allow:
 * Working with AWS Translate
+* Working with IAM User

 ## Run Locally

 The Chat Translator integration has the following stages:
 * Download the repository containing the project files
 * Create a Token Implicit OAuth Grant for Genesys Cloud
-* Create or use existing AWS Translate endpoints
+* Setting up AWS Translate
 * Install and activate the Chat Translator integration app on Genesys Cloud
 * Host and run the NodeJS app server
 * Create a Genesys web chat widget and test the Chat Translator solution